Kobe: Air

-Rapid Railway
+Rail

-Sannomiya Station is the main commuter hub in Kobe, serving as the transfer point for the three major intercity rail lines (see external map).

-The JR Kobe Line connects Kobe to Osaka and Himeji while both the Hankyū Kobe Line and the Hanshin Main Line run from Kobe to Umeda Station in Osaka.

-Sanyō Electric Railway trains from Himeji reach Sannomiya via the Kobe Rapid Railway.
+The JR West Sanyō Shinkansen stops at Shin-Kobe Station.
+Sannomiya Station is the main commuter hub in Kobe, serving as the transfer point for major intercity rail services: the JR Kobe Line connects Kobe to Osaka and Himeji, while both the Hankyū Kobe Line and the Hanshin Main Line run from Kobe to Umeda Station in Osaka.
+Sanyō Electric Railway trains from Himeji reach Sannomiya via the Kōbe Rapid Transit Railway.
+Kōbe Electric Railway runs north to Sanda and Arima Onsen.

-Subway

-In addition, Kobe Municipal Subway provides access to the Sanyō Shinkansen at Shin-Kobe Station.

-Other rail lines

-Other rail lines in Kobe include Kōbe Electric Railway which runs north to Sanda and Arima Onsen.
-Hokushin Kyūkō Railway connects Shin-Kobe Station to Tanigami Station on the Kobe Electric Railway.
-Kobe New Transit runs two lines, the Port Island Line from Sannomiya to Kobe Airport and the Rokko Island Line from JR Sumiyoshi Station to Rokko Island.
+Kobe Municipal Subway provides connections to Shin-Kobe and Sannomiya stations from Kobe's western and eastern suburbs.
+Additionally, Kobe New Transit runs two lines serving Kobe Airport and Rokko Island.

 Ropeway

 Over Mount Rokkō, the city has two funicular lines and three aerial lifts as well, namely Maya Cablecar, Rokkō Cable Line, Rokkō Arima Ropeway, Maya Ropeway, and Shin-Kobe Ropeway.

 Road

 Kobe is a transportation hub for a number of expressways, including the Meishin Expressway (Nagoya – Kobe) and the Hanshin Expressway (Osaka – Kobe).
 Other expressways include the Sanyō Expressway (Kobe – Yamaguchi) and the Chūgoku Expressway (Osaka – Yamaguchi).

-The Kobe-Awaji-Naruto Expressway runs from Kobe to Naruto via Awaji Island and includes the Akashi Kaikyō Bridge, the longest suspension bridge in the world.
+The Kobe-Awaji-Naruto Expressway runs from Kobe to Naruto via Awaji Island and includes the Akashi Kaikyō Bridge, the second longest suspension bridge in the world.